Configuration

 more attribute certificates adjacent to each other.

-to represent an attribute certificate and P
+Using A to represent an attribute certificate and P to represent a public

-following sequences are invalid: PAA
+following sequences are invalid: PAA, AAP, APPA, APAPPA.

 If this strictness seems bizarre, it is because this file is used to populate this data structure (represented in ASN.1):